Ida Nilsson (runner)

-Ida Nilsson (born February 8, 1981) is a Swedish long-distance runner who also competes in ski mountaineering.
+Ida Nilsson (born 8 February 1981) is a Swedish long-distance runner who also competes in ski mountaineering.
 In 2003 – 2006 she won a total of ten gold medals in Swedish championships in track & field and cross country running, plus two NCAA gold medals.
 After many years away from training Nilsson won the Swedish championship in ski mountaineering in 2016 and a couple of months later won the prestigious Transvulcania ultramarathon.

 Childhood and youth

 Nilsson hails from Kalmar in the flat southern Sweden.
-She grew up in a sports family where both her father Carl-Gustaf ”Calle” and mother Katarina competed at an elite level.
+She grew up in a sports family where both her father Carl-Gustaf "Calle" and mother Katarina competed at an elite level.
 Two brothers, Marcus and David, and a sister, Johanna, have belonged to the Swedish national team in athletics.
 At the 2002 Swedish cross country championships the family walked home with four gold medals, one silver and one bronze.

 In 2001–2005 Nilsson studied at the Northern Arizona University in Flagstaff, USA.
 She and her sister, Johanna Nilsson, ran for the Northern Arizona Lumberjacks collegiate team and had much success.
 Nilsson won the 2004 NCAA collegiate outdoor championships in 3000 m steeplechase and 2005 indoor championships in 5000 m.
 The two sisters were both ranked in the top three of a 2014 poll of greatest women's athletes in the Big Sky Conference.
 Nilsson won four cross country titles in that regional conference.
 Both were inducted into the Northern Arizona Lumberjacks hall of fame.

-Track & field and cross country
+Track and field and cross country

 Top years

 During the first years of the 21st century Nilsson was the Swedish dominant in 5000 metres and 3000 m steeplechase, then a relatively new sport for women.
 In 2003, she was awarded the prestigious Stora grabbars och tjejers märke for her sports achievements.
 She finished seventh in the 3000m steeplechase at the 2006 European Athletics Championships in Gothenburg, where she set the Swedish national record at 9:39.24, a personal best.
 She also participated in the 2005 World Championships in Athletics in Helsinki.
 In the summer of 2006 Nilsson ran 3000 m in 9:01.01, the fastest time by a Swedish athlete in more than 10 years.
 Nilsson's personal best for 5000 m is 15:33.18.

 Injuries

 After leaving college in Arizona Nilsson had a series of injuries, including a stress fracture in her hip joint in 2009.
-The injury didn’t fully heal until the summer of 2013, and Nilsson gave up her track & field career.
+The injury didn't fully heal until the summer of 2013, and Nilsson gave up her track & field career.
 After this she basically didn't run at all for five years.